 However, the truly disheartening aspect of the national medical marijuana debate is that while a legion of lawmakers push to reschedule the plant and leading federal health officials are coming forward in support of the herb as medicine, the process of rescheduling the substance is one that the Obama Administration has the authority to initiate at any time.

 New Surgeon General Dr. Vivek Murthy interview and touches on his views on the legalization of marijuana.

 Earlier this year, U.S. Surgeon General Vivek Murthy announced on national television that “marijuana can be helpful” in the treatment of various medical conditions.
 Yet, Attorney General Eric Holder has done nothing to force a change to pot policies, leading us to suspect the latest “cannabis kills cancer” revelation by NIDA will unfortunately engender similar results.

-Subscribe to our mailing list to read delightful articles about marijuana straight to your inbox.
+Subscribe to our mailing list to read delightful articles about cannabis in Canada, delivered straight to your inbox.